justjosias/jw/README.md

 As this is a general way to let out thoughts and organize them, I think it would be useful to expand this from micro-journaling to noting general thoughts.
 Maybe other modes for notes and such.
 And as it uses Markdown, it can be very flexible.

+Principles:
+- Make posting as simple as opening ESerm, writing, and then closing
+- ESerm should do any other work for the user, such as metadata, organization, etc.

 ## Word meanings

 I chose specific meanings for different words used throughout this program.